A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Overview of TrafficDojo

 Both SUMO and MetaDrive have been chosen as key simulation tools within our TrafficDojo framework.
-MetaDrive, specifically, stands out as a lightweight and flexible framework built on Panda3D~\cite{goslin2004panda3d}.
-It offers precise physics simulation and supports a range of sensory inputs, including RGB images, LIDARs, semantic maps, and depth maps.
-Noteworthy is MetaDrive's remarkable balance between visual rendering and physical simulation, achieving up to 300 FPS on a standard PC with just a single instance of 100 MB in size~\cite{li2022metadrive}.
-TrafficDojo integrates MetaDrive, thereby inheriting and embracing all the distinctive features encapsulated within it.
-However, MetaDrive exhibits limitations in its ability to comprehensively analyze diverse traffic flow conditions, primarily due to its original design focused on short-term self-driving scenarios from the ego-vehicle perspective.
-Hence, we have seamlessly integrated SUMO~\cite{lopez2018microscopic}, an open-source, highly portable, microscopic traffic simulation platform, into our TrafficDojo framework.
+MetaDrive, specifically, stands out as a lightweight and flexible framework built on Panda3D.
+It offers a precise physics simulation and supports a range of sensory inputs.
+Notable is MetaDrive's remarkable balance between visual rendering and physical simulation, achieving up to 300 FPS on a standard PC with a single instance of 100 MB in size~\cite{li2022metadrive}.
+TrafficDojo seamlessly integrates MetaDrive, leveraging its distinctive features while maintaining comparable simulation speed.
+However, MetaDrive exhibits limitations in its ability to comprehensively analyze diverse traffic flow conditions, primarily due to its original design focusing on short-term self-driving scenarios from the perspective of the ego vehicle.
+Hence, we have seamlessly integrated SUMO~\cite{lopez2018microscopic}, an open source, highly portable, microscopic traffic simulation platform, into our TrafficDojo framework.
 This choice is attributed to SUMO's exceptional capability in efficiently managing large-scale networks and accurately simulating realistic traffic flows.
 Significantly, SUMO utilizes the TraCI (Traffic Control Interface) API for dynamic traffic modeling and quick customization of traffic scenarios.